 I don’t always prep or cook in advance, but boy am I glad when I do.
-It’s so nice to go into the fridge and find things that are easy assemble into a quick meal.
+It’s so nice to open the fridge and find things that are easily assembled into a quick meal.

 Like potatoes!
 A pressure cooker makes fast work of steaming a bunch of cubed potatoes, and I use them for all sorts of things all week long.